 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which provides guidance for revenue recognition.
 This ASU affects any entity that either enters into contracts with customers to transfer goods or services or enters into contracts for the transfer of non-financial assets.
 This ASU will supersede the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance.
 This ASU also supersedes some cost guidance included in Subtopic 605-35, Revenue Recognition-Construction-Type and Production-Type Contracts.
 In July 2015, the FASB deferred the effective date to annual reporting periods and interim periods within fiscal years beginning after December 15, 2017.
 Early adoption is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 The standard will be effective for the Company beginning August 1, 2018 and permits the use of either the retrospective or cumulative effect transition method.
-We have not yet selected a transition method and continue to evaluate the impact that this guidance will have on our consolidated financial statements.
+We have not yet selected a transition method and continue to evaluate all the potential impacts that this guidance will have on our consolidated financial statements.
+We have, however, begun modifying the way we engage with customers to reduce the impact we currently believe is likely to occur under the new standard which will be effective in fiscal 2019.